The Duke of Wellington: Napoleon’s Nemesis

 Although best known as a military commander, the Duke of Wellington was also a Tory politician.
 During the time in which Napoleon in America is set, Wellington was serving in Lord Liverpool’s cabinet as Master-General of the Ordnance.
 This meant he was responsible for British artillery, engineers, fortifications, military supplies, transport and field hospitals, among other things.
 He later served twice as Prime Minister of Great Britain, in 1828-1830 and again briefly in 1834.
 In his later years he was Commander-in-Chief of the British Army, a post he held until his death on September 14, 1852 at the age of 83.
 For an image of the Duke of Wellington on his deathbed, and to read his last words, see my post on the last words of famous people.

-Sean Grass describes Wellington’s extravagant funeral, which was replete with commercial excess (Duke of Wellington funeral wine, anyone?), in BRANCH: Britain, Representation and Nineteenth-Century History.
+Sean Grass describes Wellington’s extravagant funeral in BRANCH: Britain, Representation and Nineteenth-Century History.
 Some 1.5 million people lined the streets and 10,000 guests packed St. Paul’s Cathedral.
 Every parish church in England tolled its bells.
 Tennyson wrote a fulsome ode to mark the occasion:

 For this is England’s greatest son,